|

-* Over 10 Years of Mississippi Chapter Discover God’s Call Retreats *
+* 15 Years of Mississippi Chapter Discover God’s Call Retreats *

 Date National # Location Speaker